Guernsey's Finest Hour - Roll of Honour

 Maureen Bonamy, in memory of her great-uncle, Lance Corporal 9025 George Henry Brookfield, who served with the 1st Battalion Royal Irish Rifles and who died on 9 May 1915.
 Remembered on the Ploegsteert Memorial.

-Reg Guille, in memory of 42 Sark men who served in the RGLIA; 11 killed in action, 14 wounded and five PoW.
-Killed in action were: Hedley Baker, Thomas Carre, Stephen De Carteret, Charles Guille,, John Guille, Philip Guille, James Guille (1225), James Guille (1884), Nicholas Hamon and William Mollet
+Reg Guille, in memory of 42 Sark men who served in the RGLI; 11 killed in action, 14 wounded and five PoW.
+Killed in action were Hedley Baker, Thomas Carre, Stephen De Carteret, Charles Guille, John Guille, James Guille (1225), James Guille (1884), Nicholas Hamon, James Carre, William Mollet and Philip Guille (470), who was the first member of the RGLI to be killed, on 14 October 1917.

 Barbara King, in memory of Guilbert Simon, who was wounded along with many of his comrades while in France with the RGLI and returned to Guernsey after being cared for in a Lancashire hospital.